 Other Yoga “Brands”

-I’m not sure “brand” is the right word for all yoga styles associated with a specific founder; the point is there are many types of yoga.
+I’m not sure “brand” is the right word for all yoga styles that have a specific founder; the point is there are many types of yoga.
 Some, as I mentioned, have been around for more than a century, while others are relatively new.
-For example, power yoga fans gravitate toward Asthanga, the intense vinyasa style Pattabhi Jois created.
+For example, power yoga fans often gravitate toward Asthanga, the intense vinyasa style Pattabhi Jois created.
 If you enjoy your power yoga with heat, you may be a Bikram yogi.

 B.K.S.
-Iyengar, of course, created the tough alignment-based style that emphasizes using of props to ensure that everyone can do the poses properly.
+Iyengar created the tough alignment-based style that emphasizes using of props to ensureeveryone can do the poses properly.
 Anusara, a more recent alignment-based brand, is the creation of John Friend, who was a student of Iyengar yoga.

 If you’re more of an explorer, you may prefer the gentler Kripalu style, where the focus is often on self-expression and the interplay between mind, body, and spirit.
 The basis for Kripalu Yoga is the teachings of Swami Kripalu.